MovingBlocks/TerasologyLauncher/README.md

 - Git to clone the repo and commit changes.

 Development is possible on all common platforms (Windows, Linux, MacOS) as long as the JDK with JavaFX is properly set up.

-To generate the project files for IntelliJ, open a command prompt in the directory you checked out into and execute `gradlew idea` - this fetches the right version of Gradle and all project dependencies automatically, as well as generates the project config.
-Afterwards, you can simply open the project file in IntelliJ.

-There is also a version for Eclipse - `gradlew eclipse` - but we encourage you to use IntelliJ.

 </details>